iitis/railways_dispatching_silesia/README.md

-    --p path to '''.ods''' file with all paths and passing times that can be realized on the network, --load path to dataframe dictionary of trains timetable --case it is particular case of railway dispatching problems build - subparser used to build the dataframes dictionary of train timetable with argument:
+    --p path to '''.ods''' file with all paths and passing times that can be realized on the network, --load path to dataframe dictionary of trains timetable --case it is particular case of railway dispatching problems --category ("Integer" or "Continious") the category of time variables "Integer" yields ILP "Continious" yields MLP build - subparser used to build the dataframes dictionary of train timetable with argument:
         -d path to '''.csv''' train dictionary if used without other arguments --load is not required -save - path to location where dataframe dictionary will be saved.